Paradise Point Resort & Spa is situated on 44 acres of tropical paradise on the shores of San Diego's Mission Bay.

 Booking Your Treatment

 Next time you're in San Diego, even if you don't stay at the resort, you should book the Island Origins spa treatment at The Spa at Paradise Point.
 Really, you deserve to pamper yourself.
 The two-hour treatment and use of the facilities for the day is $260.
-To check out other available treatments, you can view the full spa brochure.
 The spa is open 8 a.m. to 9 p.m. daily.
 Call 858.490.6350 or visit online to book your spa appointment.